Former Inter coach Gigi Simoni dies aged 81

-Former Inter head coach Gigi Simoni, who led a Ronaldo-inspired team to UEFA Cup glory in 1998, has died at the age of 81.

-His death was announced by Inter, on the day the club marked 10 years since their Serie A, Champions League and Coppa Italia treble.
+His death was announced by Inter on the day the club marked 10 years since its Serie A, UEFA Champions League and Coppa Italia treble.

 Simoni had a well-travelled coaching career and guided seven teams to promotions from Serie B to the Italian top flight, a record.